EnMasseProject/enmasse/DEVELOPMENT.md

 ## General considerations

-As EnMasse is a polyglot project with multiple languages in the same repo, and uses `make` as the single entry point for invoking a full project build.
+As EnMasse is a polyglot project with multiple languages in the same repo, it uses `make` as a single entry point for invoking a full project build.
+Make will invoke the language-specific build single entry point for invoking a full project build.
 Make will invoke the language-specific build system.